blatantlyAxy/fizzbuzz-roche/README.md

 # fizzbuzz-roche
 Production ready fizzbuzz generator with GKE

+# build instructions
+cd into the root dir and run ./gradlew clean build

 # Containerization and deployment
 Deploy via DockerHub using any preferred deployment engine, a sample dockerfile and pod configuration file is provided which can be used to deploy to GKE.